atiselsts/spacescanner/README.md

 }</pre>

+# Stopping SpaceScanner

+* "Stop" button - terminate a specific, currently running job (stops all runners of that job).
+* "Stop all" button - completely stops the analysis of the current model - terminates all running jibs and clears the queue of scheduled jobs.

+To terminate the SpaceScanner server, either use the command line (Ctrl+C) or go to *Settings* -> *Other*.
+Here, a button for that is provided:
+* "Stop server" - terminates the SpaceScanner application itself.

 # Accessing the results

 SpaceScanner stores the results of finished jobs in `spacescanner/results` directory. **Warning:** for tasks with a large number of jobs these directories can take quite a lot of space on the disk!